 What is the Best Surfboard Leash?

-The best surfboard leash for you will depend on the conditions you’re surfing, as well as your experience level.
+The best surfboard leash for you will depend on the conditions you’re surfing, the size of your surboard, as well as your experience level.

-For pros and competition surfers, it’s really a toss-up between comp/pro leashes and big wave leashes, with the former being more suitable for choppy conditions and the latter for high waves.
+For pros and competition surfers, it’s really a toss-up between comp/pro leashes.

 Do I Need a Surfboard Leash?

 Yes.
-Not only will surfboard leashes prevent damage to your board, but they also prevent you from injuring other surfers.
+Not only will surfboard leashes prevent damage to your surfboard, but they also prevent you from injuring other surfers.